RPNATION1/Tradingalgos/README.md

 This repository is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Update (April 04, 2025) 📝
+## Update (April 05, 2025) 📝
-- Embedded live market sentiment tracking 📊
+- Boosted algo speed for quicker trade processing 📈